mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-object-1-5-0.md

 ## 6. Reference Implementations

 The current version of the code for the "DID Object" Identifier Method reference implementation can be found in the following GitHub project: https://github.com/mwherman2000/TrustedDigitalWeb.
-This project is the definitive reference implementation of the Trusted Digital Web "DID Object" Identifier Method and contains compliant reference implementations of apps, agents, and services deployable on the Trusted Digital Web.
+This project is the definitive reference implementation of the Trusted Digital Web (TDW) "DID Object" Identifier Method and contains compliant reference implementations of apps, agents, and services deployable on the Trusted Digital Web.

 ## 7. Acknowledgments

-The Trusted Digital Web project would like to thank the DID Specification Registries editors for reviewing, assessing, and approving this specification for acceptance into the W3C DID Method Registry, https://w3c.github.io/did-spec-registries/.
+The Trusted Digital Web (TDW) project would like to thank the DID Specification Registries editors for reviewing, assessing, and approving this specification for acceptance into the W3C DID Method Registry, https://w3c.github.io/did-spec-registries/.

 In addition, the project is very gratefully to all the members of the